Skip to main content

 “Great things are done by a series of small things brought together.” — Vincent van Gogh

-Millersoft introduces a metadata-driven Data Vault automation platform with a visual Studio for workflow-driven delivery, AI analytics readiness, and open source extensibility.
+Millersoft introduces a metadata-driven Data Vault automation platform with a Visual Studio for workflow-driven delivery, AI analytics readiness, and open source extensibility.

 Released under the Apache License, the Millersoft Data Vault Engine is designed to give organisations, consultants, and data engineers an open foundation for Data Vault automation.
 The accompanying Millersoft Data Vault Studio provides a visual, workflow-driven interface for modelling, configuration, orchestration, and guided interaction with the Engine.